My name is Nikola. I am a destination wedding photographer from Croatia, where I shoot most of my weddings, along with some shoots in other countries.

 As a destination wedding photographer in Croatia, I often travel to weddings with ferries, catamarans and small speedboats, and those weddings are usually in pedestrian zones of our small Mediterranean towns.
 Because there’s a lot of walking, I try to keep my gear to a minimum.

 About 85% of my wedding photos are with a Sigma 35mm f/1.4.
-I was sceptical about that lens at first as Sigma didn’t have too good of a reputation in the past, but this lens is brilliant just like the whole Art series.
+I was skeptical about that lens at first as Sigma didn’t have too good of a reputation in the past, but this lens is brilliant just like the whole Art series.
 It’s not built as the Canon one, but for half the price it’s a really good investment.

 The other 15% are shot with a Canon 85mm f/1.2, when I need more range or for portraits.
 This lens produces magic and I love it, despite the fact it’s really slow in focusing.